mrzli/exec-observable/README.md

     - `command: string` - Command.
     - `args?: readonly string[]` - Command arguments.
     - `options: ExecOptions`
       - Description - Options for exec.
-Empty object for now.
+See more [here](https://nodejs.org/api/child_process.html#child_processexeccommand-options-callback).
+      - Fields
+        - `cwd?: string`
+          - Description - Current working directory of the child process.
+          - Default - `process.cwd()`.
+        - `env?: NodeJS.ProcessEnv`
+          - Description - Environment key-value pairs.
+          - Default - `process.env`.
+        - `shell?: string | boolean`
+          - Description - Shell to execute the command with.
+See Shell requirements and Default Windows shell.
+          - Default - `'/bin/sh'` on Unix, `process.env.ComSpec` on Windows.
+        - `timeout?: number`
+          - Description - In milliseconds the amount of time the process is allowed to run.
+If exceeded, the child process is terminated and any output is truncated.
-      - Fields - None.
+          - Default - `0`.